ab-noori/math-magicians/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-  I would like to thank Microverse and my coding partners, espcially Mr. `Enoch Taiwo` for reviewing my project and giving constructive feedback, and also give credit to Traversy Media
+  I would like to thank Microverse and my coding partners, and Miss `Kanza Tahreem`, she has done amazing projects, I inspired from her project for this project. also I want to give credit to `https://www.youtube.com/@Nerdslesson`
-YouTub Channel, I really learned a lot from this channel.
+YouTub Channel, it's react tutorial is really helpfull.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>